-Professional training programs rarely systematically teach how to adequately recognize when a client is at risk for suicide; nor do they teach standard of care interventions tied to clinician’s formulation of a client’s risk.
+Professional training programs rarely systematically teach how to adequately recognize when a client is at risk for suicide; nor do they teach a standard of care interventions tied to the clinician’s formulation of a client’s risk.
 Moreover, few clinicians are up to date with the latest research literature on suicide risk assessment and treatment models.

 We offer the results of more than 40 years’ expertise in translating research into clinical practice in the RRSR.